incubyte/incubyte.github.io/content/blog/standup.md

 The "Standup meeting" or "Daily Scrum" that everyone does religiously just for the sake of calling themselves "Agile."

 The name does not matter; you can call it anything.
-I like to call it “Huddle.”
+I like to call it a “Huddle.”

 ### Intent